vjlab/resources/tutorial-m3.md

-# Writing Scripts for M3
+# HPC Quickstart
-*Don Teng, 3 April 2017*
+*Don Teng, 28 April 2017*

-1. What is a Script?
+1. Introduction
-2. Preparing a Script for SLURM
+2. Preparing a HPC Script
-3. Running a Script in M3
+3. Running a HPC Script
+4. Uploading/Downloading files
 4. Tips

-## 1. What is a Script?
+## 1. Introduction
 A generic *programming script* is a text file containing a list of instructions for a computer to carry out.
-The computer must be given instructions in a very specific format that it can understand, so it's a bit of work to set up a script.
+The computer must be given instructions in a very specific format that it can understand.

+M3 is the high-performance computing (HPC) resource provided by Monash.

 ## 2. Preparing a Script for SLURM
 [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is a queueing manager used by many HPCs around the world; widely used because it's open-source (i.e. free).
-It doesn't actually do any computation, it assigns user-submitted computing tasks to the nodes within a computing cluster as efficiently as possible, so everyone gets their computational needs met.
+It doesn't actually do any computation, it assigns user-submitted computing tasks to the nodes within a computing cluster as efficiently as possible.

-You can submit the following information (* = essential):
-- **Job name***, which will be shown in the queue.
-- **Number of tasks.*** The number of tasks that can be done in parrallel.
-- **Number of tasks per node**.*
-- **CPUs per task**.* This can be kept at 1.
-- **Running time**.* The maximum amount of time that you want your script to run for.
-- **Memory per CPU**.
-Unless you set this to a very small number (like 10), this doesn't appear to make much difference.
-- **Your email**, so that you can be notified when a job finishes.
+A basic template for a SLURM script is in this repo, named `slurm-quickstart`.

-To find the required information, SLURM looks for an `# SBATCH` in front of these options.
+When reading a script, SLURM looks for an `# SBATCH` in front of these options.
 For intance, to tell SLURM your job name:

 `# SBATCH --job-name=MyJob`

 A full example of how to enter the other bits of information can be found in example scripts on your M3 account.
-Also, the Victorian Life Sciences Computation Initiative (VLSCI) has a handy web form for you to fill this all in, and generates a script for you.

 In order to actually tell SLURM what you want computed, you'll have to write either a separate script, or enter a command as you would on the terminal of your own machine.
 A few examples of these are available below.